nimmadev/pyrogram-add-member/readme.md

 - Account are used with sync so less wait time
 - Cross platform
 - First open source add member written in pyrogram

+### Premium Version
+- all from GitHub
+- scrap full group not just 10k
+- 4-* times faster [depend on ur cpu cores]
+- use parallel get_data
+- scraps contacts and save in .CSV file
+- Setup help contact @R5pro on telegram

 ## Support or donation